-In its first year a Powton Sapphire Dragon seedling can exceed three metres.
-In its second year, five metres with the appearance of its first bloom.
-In its third year it becomes a substantial shade tree with a final height of eight metres.
-A three year old Powton® Sapphire Dragon can have up to 30 racemes, each one of them a metre long and half a metre wide, bearing 300 frilly orchid-like flowers that will perfume a garden with its delicate fragrance.
+In its first year, a Powton Sapphire Dragon seedling can exceed three meters.
+In its second year, five meters with the appearance of its first bloom.
+In its third year, it becomes a substantial shade tree with a final height of eight meters.
+A three-year-old Powton® Sapphire Dragon can have up to 30 racemes, each one of them a meter long and half a meter wide, bearing 300 frilly orchid-like flowers that will perfume a garden with its delicate fragrance.
 There’s more: the Powton® is deciduous.
 This means that it drops its leaves during the winter allowing sunlight into your garden when it needs it the most.
 The Powton® Sapphire Dragon refoliates in the warmer months with enormous lush and exotic leaves that create luxuriant cool summer shade, but that’s just part of the story.

 The Quest for the Powton Sapphire Dragon

-Nearly 1000 years later and thousands of kilometres away Australian nurseryman Chris Lucas combined the wisdom of Chen Chu with modern tissue culture technology.
-The result a range of fast growing Powtons that can provide an alternative timber source to our Earth’s rapidly dwindling rainforests.
-At the same time the tree can be used to rehabilitate degraded farmland and be harvested in 7-14 years.
+Nearly 1000 years later and thousands of kilometers away Australian nurseryman Chris Lucas combined the wisdom of Chen Chu with modern tissue culture technology.
+The result a range of fast-growing Powtons that can provide an alternative timber source to our Earth’s rapidly dwindling rainforests.
+At the same time, the tree can be used to rehabilitate degraded farmland and be harvested in 7-14 years.
 This marriage of ancient knowledge and modern science is helping to solve some of these pressing environmental problems.
-Powtons are being grown and propagated at by us for farm projects and garden enthusiasts across Australia.
+Powtons are being grown and propagated by us for farm projects and garden enthusiasts across Australia.

 As befits such a botanical bijou, the Powton Sapphire Dragon has a charming heritage.
 The Powton, like the dragon, has enjoyed an important place in Chinese mythology as a symbol of prosperity and wisdom for thousands of years.
 Thus the Powton Sapphire Dragon promises magical things for gardens and gardeners.

-Put in ground and stand back three paces.
+Put in the ground and stand back three paces.

 Sapphire Dragon Paulownias now for Sale: